nicolaspgt/Loan-prediction/README.md

 # Loan-prediction

-This projet is a machine learning project done as part of a course during my Master's Degree in Paris.
+This projet is a machine learning project done as part of a course during my Master's Degree in Paris (all in French).

 ## The data